Skip to main content

 The Calming Influence of Stress Management

-Chronic stress, a pervasive element of modern life, profoundly impacts and metabolic function.
+Chronic stress, a pervasive element of modern life, profoundly impacts hormonal balance and metabolic function.
 The body’s stress response, mediated by the hypothalamic-pituitary-adrenal (HPA) axis, involves the release of hormones like cortisol.
 Sustained elevation of cortisol can disrupt the delicate interplay of other endocrine systems, potentially influencing DHT production and exacerbating metabolic challenges.

 Stress, Cortisol, and Hormonal Balance